jagoly/SuperTuxSmash/README.md

 ### Licence Information

-SuperTuxKart is Copyright (c) 2017 James Gangur (jagoly).
+SuperTuxSmash is Copyright (c) 2017 James Gangur (jagoly).
 All code created by me in the repository is released under the GNU GPL Version 3, which can be read [here](http://www.gnu.org/licenses/gpl.html).
 Any assets created by me in this repository are released under the Creative Commons CC-BY-SA licence, which can be read [here](https://creativecommons.org/licenses/by-sa/2.0).